-In California, employees are generally presumed to be employed “at-will”, a situation which does not guarantee job security.
-The doctrine of at-will employment allows an employer to terminate an employee at any time, without the need for advance notice and just cause.
-When an employee is terminated at-will, he or she is not entitled to severance pay or pay in lieu of notice.
+In California, employees are generally presumed to be employed “at will,” a situation that does not guarantee job security.
+The doctrine of at-will employment allows an employer to terminate an employee at any time without the need for advance notice or just cause.
+When an employee is terminated at will, he or she is not entitled to severance pay or pay instead of notice.

 Not all employment relationships in California, however, are at-will.
 Case law, as well, provides certain exceptions in the application of the at-will doctrine.